-Based on shape SSDs usually come in three different types that is SATA, PCIe and M.2.
-Some SSDs are fused to the board, so they are available in the laptop by default.
+Based on shape SSDs usually come in three different types that is SATA, PCIe, and M.2.
+Some SSDs are fused to the board, so they are available on the laptop by default.
 For consumers, the most common are SATA and M.2.
 SATA is the old two-connector system used by the hard drive.
 It is the best way to boost the speed of your laptop containing HDD and the HDD is replaced by SSD.
 Hence, you will get up to 600 MBps read and write speed.

 What is HDD?

 HDD was invented by IBM in 1956 and became the most popular and preferred storage drive in 1960.
-Initially, it was very larger in size but after its popularity size was reduced and storage capacity was increased.
-These days HDD are available in very small size with huge storage space.
+Initially, it was very larger but after its popularity size was reduced and storage capacity was increased.
+These days HDD is available in a very small size with huge storage space.
 As HDD is a mechanical device, so the moving parts have some friction loss hence creating noise while running.
 In addition, the read/write speed of HDD is up to 40-50 MBps.
 Thus, if the data backup is more, it takes more time to copy.

 - Use mechanical moving parts for data transfer